tlevine/plan-things/readme.md

       Commands that move things

+      -b, --back)       Put a story (not a task) back in the "proposed" group.
       -c, --current)    Put a story (not a task) on the metaphorical board; move it to the "current" group.
       -p, --pass)       Decide not to do the story (not task);
                         move it to the "passed" group.
       -d, --done)       Mark a task (not a story) as done.
+                        You can only do this if the story is in the "current" group.

       Commands that do other things